rocky-mountain-rescue/active911_api/README.md

 ### Alerts

-To obtain information about all the agency locations normally available via the Active 911 API URL `https://access.active911.com/interface/open_api/api/alerts`, issue the following call:
+To obtain information about all the alerts normally available via the Active 911 API URL `https://access.active911.com/interface/open_api/api/alerts`, issue the following call: